 So if you have to choose, especially starting out, you want to do a training program with as many compound exercises as possible.

-If that doesn’t make sense, please drop a comment below, and I’ll go over it in greater detail for you!
+If that doesn’t make sense, please drop a comment below, and I’ll go over it in greater detail!

-The best compound exercises for beginners is mostly going to depend on your individual structure.
+The best compound exercises for beginners are mostly going to depend on your individual structure.